chdh/harm-syn/README.md

-# HarmSyn - Harmonic Synthesizer
+# HarmSyn - Harmonic Analyzer and Synthesizer

 An analysis and synthesis algorithm for quasi-periodic signals, e.g. vowels.